 In some cases, usually related to specific visa schemes, overseas trained dentists may be required to complete the full ADC assessment process in order to register to practise with the DBA.

-If you have completed a general dental qualification in the United Kingdom, Ireland, New Zealand, Australia or Canada, as indicated above, you will need to download and complete the Initial assessment of professional qualifications in general dentistry form.
+If you have completed a general dental qualification in the United Kingdom, Ireland, New Zealand, Australia or Canada, as indicated above, you will need to download and complete the Application for initial assessment of overseas qualified dental practitioner form.

 1. Complete an application

-In order to complete a skills assessment, you must submit an Initial assessment of professional qualification in general dentistry form to the ADC.
+In order to complete a skills assessment, you must submit an Application for initial assessment of overseas qualified dental practitioner form to the ADC.
 The form can be downloaded here.

 Once your application form and supporting documentation are received, you will be assigned an ADC reference number.
 You should include your reference number whenever you contact the ADC.

-You should review the information on the initial assessment page for detailed advice on completing the Initial assessment of professional qualification in general dentistry application form.
+You should review the information on the initial assessment page for detailed advice on completing the application form.

 2. Receive an outcome from the ADC